 Ariel Larson, M.S., Project Manager: Supply Chain Sustainability.
 Ariel received her M.S. in Conservation Biology and Sustainable Development from the University of Wisconsin-Madison in December 2013, with a certificate in Business, Environment, and Social Responsibility.
 Her research background includes weed management in the establishment of switchgrass.
 Her interest in sustainable food production and socially responsible business led to her work at IPM Institute, where she will be working to implement a sustainability rating system for a national food retailer and their suppliers.

-Frank Laufenberg, Project Team Member: Supply Chain Sustainability, Public Tick Working Group.
+Frank Laufenberg, Project Coordinator: Supply Chain Sustainability, Public Tick Working Group, School IPM Working Group.
 Frank received his B.S. in Environmental Sciences as well as Community and Environmental Sociology from UW-Madison.
 In short, Frank enjoys anything that involves ecology and humans.
 Working as Urban Ag Director for a student organization Frank realized the power that sustainable agriculture and food has to connect physical and social science.
 He further pursued the research side of organic agriculture as a field assistant in Dr. Erin Silva’s lab.
 Outside of work Frank is an avid musician and gardener.